 Eisen: I think it is ready because farmers have appreciated for a long time that you can impact the diversity in your soil.
 Whether that’s by avoiding a monoculture, or whether that’s organic material added on to the field, many farmers have known for a long time that many of these things may have positive impacts.
 Those impacts may be coming from the microbiome.

 Where do you see bioagriculture going in the years ahead?

-Eisen: We know so little.
-I think that the big thing is going to be developing model systems, or large enough data sets, that we can actually infer the functional contributions of microbes to particular systems as opposed to retrospective analyses of hosts.
+Eisen: I think that the big thing is going to be developing model systems, or large enough data sets, that we can actually infer the functional contributions of microbes to particular systems as opposed to retrospective analyses of hosts.

-What a lot of people are doing now is observational correlation of microbial communities and particular traits in hosts.
+(A lot of research is about) observational correlation of microbial communities and particular traits in hosts.
 But how can we test the contribution of one microbe when there are ten thousand microbes in the system?
 What we’re moving toward is resonance experiments where we can actually test contributions of particular microbes.

 What I think is coming next is combining studies of microbes and a study of hosts, with things like elemental tracking in a system.
 If we think that microbes in the soil around rice are affecting nitrogen, you should be able to track that.
 So, the future is field studies of functional properties in the environment in real time.

 * Follow Jonathan Eisen on Twitter at @phylogenomics and at http://phylogenomics.wordpress.com

 *Novozymes' microbial-based biocontrol and bioyield enhancer products work to naturally produce healthier crops and improve yields.